 - PDF Educator’s Guide with: Topic Background Information, Correlation to Nano and Traditional Science Concepts, Activity Flow Chart, Procedures and Instructions for Conducting the Hands-on Activity, Additional Resources.

 - Video of Activity Set up and Delivery.

-- Module kits (materials & supplies used in the modules) for any number of students can be mailed to you at no cost to you.
+- Offered until May 1, 2020: Module supply kits (supplies used in the modules) for any number of students can be mailed to you at no cost to you.
 Kits can only be provided to those requests within the United States and its Territories.

 Current Nano-Infusion Modules